Arikedb/arikedb-doc/tutorials/snap_deploy_tutorial.md

 ## Configuring the server

-Now we have arikedb running in our host with its default configuration.
+Now we have ArikeDB running in our host with its default configuration.
 Lets modify some things.
 First, lets generate a config file, for that, we can use the `arikedb` tool from command line.

 Type `arikedb --help` in your terminal to see all the available options: